New resource connects small businesses to Entrepreneurial Support OrganizationsMay 11, 2023 02:02AM ● By Randee Brown

 Kissel said that anyone in the state can use the Supportedly platform to get right to region-specific content, share their journey and their business, watch videos of fellow entrepreneurs giving industry-specific advice, engage in peer-to-peer learning, find applicable ESOs, and interact with other entrepreneurs to ask questions and gain feedback.

 The organization is working on a new directory-piloting navigator program that should be launched toward the end of April, according to Kissel, which can provide entrepreneurs a match to the specific support they need in the area in which they operate.
 Since not everyone will visit the Supportedly website directly, this system offers a plugin that can also be installed on the websites of ESOs without breaking the user’s experience.
 They will get curated listing links to websites’ programs and options of places where they can learn more.

 “Organizations using that host navigator on their site will have the ability to add, update, or archive their own programs,” Kissel said.
 “It’s a tool that the entire ESO community can proactively help keep updated, allowing the community to stay on top of the most recent additions.”

-With funding coming from a Dogwood Health Trust grant, this dynamic tool provides a holistic look at what the startup ecosystem provides throughout the state.
+With funding coming from a Dogwood Health Trust grant, this dynamic tool provides a wholistic look at what the startup ecosystem provides throughout the state.
 “Supportedly will be able to offer its services at no cost through June of 2024 for DHT’s area footprint, and we can embed the plugin on sites for free until then,” Kissel said.
 “After that time, we still want this to be a low barrier, affordable annual subscription-based tool for organizations.”

 Supportedly will continue to add functionality and perform needed updates to sustain the tool, as well as add additional curated core business training pieces and specific webinars from small business centers, according to Kissel.
 She said that additional webinars from other organizations may be added to the website as well.